AdityaGupta0/photography-portfolio/README.md

-# Basic Photography Portfolio
+# Photography Portfolio
-This is simple website for displaying various images in an orginized form.
+This is simple website for displaying my photographic works without the insane compression and terrible privacy problems of other websites (like instagram).
 I used AstroJS along with Fancybox to create the image galleries and lightbox.
+I plan to make a unified personal website in the future that will incorperate the gallery elements from this site.
+Currently, this site is quite laggy as it is loading many ultra-hihg resultion images with little compression, I have tried to implement lazy loading and such but there is only so much I know how to do, and I don't have much motiviation to invest much time in it.
 You can access it here: https://photo.adigupta.me